I-95 Annual Average Daily Traffic (AADT)

 A significant portion of Interstate 95 has been or remains a toll road, generally because efforts to construct the toll road predates the creation of the Interstate Highway System.
 Here is an overview of those segments of Interstate 95 that have been or are toll roads.

 Through South Florida, Interstate 95 originally followed the Sunshine State Parkway (renamed Florida’s Turnpike in April 1968) in a temporary capacity from the Golden Glades Interchange north to near Fort Pierce.
-This 110-mile section opened to traffic in 1957.
+This 110 mile stretch opened to traffic in 1957.
 Additional sections of the turnpike extended the route north to Wildwood in 1964 and south to Homestead in 1974.17 Between the mid-1950s and 1980s, Interstate 95 was constructed as a non-tolled freeway, and the designation was shifted off of the tolled turnpike.
-The final section of Florida’s Interstate 95, which bypassed Florida’s Turnpike between North Palm Beach and Fort Pierce, opened December 19, 1987.
+The final section of Florida’s I-95, which bypassed Florida’s Turnpike between North Palm Beach and Fort Pierce, opened December 19, 1987.
 The $222 million project ended with then-Governor Bob Martinez driving a 1929 Ford Model A on the new roadway during the dedication ceremonies.13

 Richmond-Petersburg Turnpike (Virginia)

-In Virginia, Interstate 95 (and the northernmost portion of Interstate 85) comprise the Richmond-Petersburg Turnpike.
-This 36-mile facility came into operation in 1958.
-The original plan for Interstate 95 was to route the highway around both Petersburg and Richmond along what is today Interstate 295.
-The Turnpike was originally planned as a temporary route for Interstate 95, but it would be transferred onto the new freeway once it was constructed.
-At that time, the Turnpike would become a state route, no longer in the Interstate Highway System.
+Interstate 95 between I-85 in Petersburg and I-64 in Richmond, along with the northernmost section of I-85, comprise the Richmond-Petersburg Turnpike.
+This 36-mile facility commenced operations in 1958.
+The eventual plan for I-95 was to route the highway around both Petersburg and Richmond along what is today Interstate 295.
+The Turnpike was originally planned as a temporary route for Interstate 95, with I-95 transferred onto the new freeway once it was constructed.
+The Turnpike would subsequently become a state route no longer in the Interstate Highway System.

-The connections between Interstate 85, Interstate 95, and the Richmond-Petersburg Turnpike would be afforded by three Interstate spur routes.
+The connections between I-85, I-95, and the Richmond-Petersburg Turnpike would be afforded by three Interstate spur routes.
 The plans, which were approved in the mid-1970s, called for the following:18

-Interstate 85 would be transferred onto a new freeway that would travel east to meet the current Interstate 95/295 interchange (this was not constructed)
+- Interstate 85 would be transferred onto a new freeway that would travel east to meet the I-95/295 interchange (this was not constructed)

-The section of Interstate 95 from today’s Interstate 95/295 interchange north to the Richmond-Petersburg Turnpike would be renumbered as Interstate 795
+- The section of Interstate 95 from today’s I-95/295 interchange north to the Richmond-Petersburg Turnpike would be renumbered as I-795

-Interstate 95 between the interchange with Interstate 64 and Interstate 195 north to the second interchange with Interstate 295 would be numbered Interstate 195
+- Interstate 95 between the interchange with I-64 and I-195 north to the second interchange with I-295 would be numbered Interstate 195

-Today’s Interstate 295 would be Interstate 95 from Petersburg to Richmond
+- Today’s I-295 would be Interstate 95 from Petersburg to Richmond

-- Interstate 295 would be the designation for the western half belt route of Richmond, which today is Interstate 295 and (more or less) Virginia 288
+- Interstate 295 would be the designation for the western half belt route of Richmond, which today is I-95 and (more or less) Virginia Route 288

 Fort McHenry Tunnel – Maryland